mykolaharmash/hyntax/README.md

 #### Tag Attribute

-If a tag has attributes, its node in AST will have an ```content.attributes<Array>`` property with one or more tag attribute objects inside.
+If a tag has attributes, its node in AST will have a ```content.attributes<Array>``` property with one or more tag attribute objects inside.

 ```javascript
 {